ibm-cloud-docs/assistant-data/install-142.md

 ### Step 2: Install {{site.data.keyword.icp4dfull_notm}} on OpenShift
 {: #install-142-cpd30-install-icp4d}

+{{site.data.keyword.icp4dfull_notm}} 3.0.1 is deprecating support for Red Hat OpenShift 4.3 on 1 September 2020.
+Red Hat OpenShift 4.3 is going out of service on 22 October 2020.
+IBM Cloud Pak for Data is introducing support for Red Hat OpenShift 4.5.
+IBM Cloud Pak for Data is recommending that clients upgrade to Red Hat OpenShift 4.5 before 22 October 2020.
+IBM Support will work with any customers who already installed IBM Cloud Pak for Data 3.0.1 on Red Hat OpenShift 4.3.
+New customers who want to install on Red Hat OpenShift 4.x are instructed to install Red Hat OpenShift 4.5.
+{: important}

 1. Install {{site.data.keyword.icp4dfull_notm}} on Red Hat OpenShift.

     Follow the instructions for [Installing on OpenShift](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/cpd/install/install.html){:external}.